-The acreage shown above is only a general approximation.
-The acreage for each tract is shown on Exhibit B. The successful bidders will be advised of any required adjustments (additional payments or refunds) to the advanced rental payments prior to lease issuance.
+The tract acreage shown above is only a general approximation.
+The acreage for each tract is shown in Exhibit B. The successful bidders will be advised of any required adjustments (additional payments or refunds) to the advanced rental payments prior to lease issuance.
 High bonus bids will be based on the highest bid per tract, and will not be affected by such acreage adjustments.
 Most of the tracts will be free of encumbrances, but some are affected by conveyances to Native Allottees, Village or Regional Native Corporations, or by Air Navigation Sites or other surface ownership or uses which may restrict surface access.

-4. Split Estate Parcels.
+4. Split-Estate Tracts.

+Split-estate is defined as having different owners between the surface and subsurface.
 The lessee has a right to access so much of the surface as is reasonably necessary to explore and develop the lease but will be responsible for negotiating any surface use and access issues with the surface owner or managing surface agency for split-estate lands.
 For Certified Native Allotments, the lessee must also obtain approval from the Bureau of Indian Affairs.
 If a bidder wants to review the land status of particular tracts prior to bidding, details for obtaining the pertinent status plats are found at paragraph 9.